Tips and Tricks for Engaging in Market Research

 How to Find MRAS Surveys/RFIs

-All MRAS surveys/RFIs are posted on GSA’S eBuy site under Source Selection under the applicable Special Item Numbers (SINs) and contracts.
-This means that you won’t see opportunities that are not relevant to your offerings.
+All MRAS surveys are posted on GSA’S eBuy site under Source Selection under the your Special Item Numbers (SINs).
+This means that you won’t see opportunities that aren't relevant to your offerings.

 You’ll also periodically get notified of any MRAS surveys that are related to your SIN(s).
 These RFI request emails will be sent to the email address located in eLibrary, so it’s essential your email is current and up to date, and whoever is the main Point of Contact is frequently monitoring the emails.